How we test

 Though our experts have years of experience behind them, and many miles under their feet, they are still human.
 Occasionally mistakes can occur.
 If you notice any inaccuracies in our reviews, please feel free to get in touch so we we can amend where appropriate.

-Many of the tests will also have been in Trail Magazine and the now digitalised Trail Running Magazine.
-For access to all the in-mag reviews along with route guides, adventure inspiration, a load more digital content plus membership benefits, become a Trail member.
+Many of the tests will also have been in Trail magazine and the now digitalised Trail Running magazine.
+For access to all the in-mag reviews along with route guides, adventure inspiration, a load more digital content plus membership benefits, become a Trail subscriber.